codahale/veil/docs/design.md

 in which an adversary induces a signer to generate multiple invalid signatures by injecting a fault (e.g. a random bit-flip via RowHammer attack, thus leaking bits of the secret key.

-To protect against these types of attacks, `veil.sig` includes a random value `r` to hedge the signature.
-ML-DSA defines a hedged signing algorithm, which is used here, but the general construction does not require it.
+To protect against these types of attacks, `veil.sig`  uses probabilistic ML-DSA-65 signatures.

 ### Indistinguishability From Random Noise

-Each `veil.sig` signature consists of four components: a random value `r`, a TurboSHAKE128 hash `h`, and an encrypted ML-DSA-65 signature `s`.
+Each `veil.sig` signature consists of an encrypted ML-DSA-65 signature `s`.

-An attack which distinguishes between a `veil.sig` and random noise would either require a faulty random number generator, imply that TurboSHAKE128 is distinguishable from a random oracle, or imply that AEGIS-128L is distinguishable from a random function over short messages.
+An attack which distinguishes between a `veil.sig` and random noise would imply that AEGIS-128L is distinguishable from a random function over short messages.

 ## Encrypted Headers